105hua/105hua/README.md

 - 🔭 I’m currently working on Minecraft Plugins.

-- 🌱 I’m currently learning Kotlin.

-- ❓ Ask me about anything related to React, C# or JavaScript.
+- ❓ Ask me about anything related to React, Python or JavaScript.

-- ⚡ Fun Fact: I play a lot of Minecraft.
+- ⚡ Fun Fact: My favourite animal is the Capybara.

 <br/>